 - These are still uncertain times and the coronavirus continues to spread in our community.
-Even though school-age children have not been as susceptible to the effects of the coronavirus, other age groups in the population are at greater risk. - Recent reports have indicated that children are less likely to be carriers of the virus.
-Therefore, opening schools is permissible and advisable as long as health and safety procedures are implemented and followed. - Temperature will be assessed when staff or students manifest symptoms at school.
+Even though school-age children have not been as susceptible to the effects of the coronavirus, other age groups in the population are at greater risk. - Recent reports have indicated that children are less likely to be carriers of the virus, so opening schools is permissible and advisable as long as health and safety procedures are implemented and followed. - Temperature will be assessed when staff or students manifest symptoms at school.
 Temperature checks may be used as a daily screening entry criteria, which will be determined closer to the start of school, based on state and federal health guidance.

 Students and staff with COVID-19 symptoms will follow state and local health department guidelines and may be out for 14 days or more.
-If a student or staff member tests positive for the COVID-19 virus, they will follow local health orders (See CDC, Wyoming Health Department, and Fremont County Health websites for current guidelines - these are listed at the end of this document)
+If a student or staff member tests positive for the COVID-19 virus, they will follow local health orders (See CDC, Wyoming Health Department, and Fremont County Health websites for current guidelines)